trentlarson/P2P-Docs/README.md

     * allow outgoing to the same place as incoming
   * Search: search for items of interest
     * - make this a plugin, ancillary to the file tracking
-  * - Doc Alerts: notify when there's new content
   * Doc Changes (external?): display the new content
     * - set up trust for certain incoming files, to shortcut to my copy
-    * - Notifications: notify of changes, via desktop and via preferred media
+    * - Notifications: notify of changes, via desktop and/or preferred media
   * - Doc Resolution: accept or reject the changes in my own versions
     * - then copy my version into any shared areas
   * - Work as a plugin/client for some of the main file-sharing